scirate/scirate/README.markdown

 ## Testing

 There is a fairly comprehensive series of unit and integration tests in `spec`.
-Running `docker-compose exec web rspec`, if the entire docker-compose system is up, will run them.
+Running `docker compose exec web rspec`, if the entire docker compose system is up, will run them.

 ## Deploying